Drum Brake and Shoes Overhaul

 Article by Mark Trotta

-The difference in stopping power with a newly-overhauled drum brake system is very noticeable, making your classic car safer and more enjoyable to drive.
-Drum brake restoration requires several speciality tools and an evening or two in the garage.
+The difference in stopping power with newly-overhauled drum brakes is very noticeable, and will make your old car safer and more enjoyable to drive.
+Proper drum brake restoration requires several speciality tools and an evening or two in the garage.

 drum brake shoes overhaul

-Drum brake systems are divided into two categories, friction and hydraulic.
-This article covers the friction parts, which include the brake drums, shoes, hold-down hardware, and parking brake cables.
+Drum brake systems can be divided into two categories, hydraulic (master cylinder, wheel cylinders, brake lines, brake fluid) and friction.
+This article covers the friction parts, which include brake drums, shoes, hold-down hardware, and parking brake cables.

 Brake Drums

 There are several types of brake drum construction.
 The most common is the one-piece cast iron style.
-Composite drums use a either a sheet-steel hub with an iron rim cast to it, or a sheet-steel drum with a cast iron surface inside it.
+There are also composite drums, which use a either a sheet-steel hub with an iron rim cast to it, or a sheet-steel drum with a cast iron surface inside it.
 Composite-style drums are lighter than cast-iron drums.

 Aluminum naturally transfers heat better than cast iron, and is also lighter in weight.
 Many aluminum brake drums are actually bimetallic, manufactured from aluminum and cast iron.
 The Al-fin brake drum, once the hot set-up, used a special process for casting the aluminum around the iron.